NateVanArendonk/PythonSurfTexter/README.md

 ## What is it?

-Surf's Up Alert is a Python program that fetches real-time buoy data in Puget Sound and notifies you when the surfing conditions are ideal! 🌊🏄‍♀️ No more refreshing NOAA websites endlessly — just sit back, relax, and wait for the perfect wave.
+Surf's Up Alert is a Python program that fetches real-time buoy data from Hein Bank and notifies you when the surfing conditions are ideal! 🌊🏄‍♀️ No more refreshing NOAA websites endlessly — just sit back, relax, and wait for the perfect wave.

 ## Features